 MONTAGNE: So years after the collapse of the housing bubble, there is still an excess supply of houses.
 Economists say there are now 1.7 million more houses than there's a demand for, and that may only be part of the problem.

-This is what is known as shadow inventory.
-And its basically impossible to know how big it is.
+YUKI NOGUCHI: This is what is known as shadow inventory.
+And it's basically impossible to know how big it is.

 NOGUCHI: Kelman says he thinks millions of people are essentially trapped in their homes.
 Half of potential Redfin customers who want to sell, end up not listing because they can't afford to sell their homes in this market.
 Kelman says banks are much worse off, and overwhelmed by the number of homes they're trying to unload.